Oera Linda Book: Modern esotericism

+A new stir rose in Russia in the 1990s when political philosopher Alexander Dugin took up the work of Herman Wirth.
+In his influential 1999 anthology Absoliutnaia rodina, he views the book of Oera Linda as a textbook example of a deeply rooted myth of the Aryan race that can easily be transformed into political ideologies.
+This is exactly what Dugin did, according to critics: the chronicle was used to support a Eurasianism worldview, while ironically he hated the epic from the Atlantic world.
+As a counterpart to Friesian history, Dugin promoted the myth of the supposedly lost Palestinabuch, in which Wirth is said to have described the true history of the Jewish people.
+In 2007, one of his students provided a Russian translation of the Oera Linda Book with a detailed preface.

 Authorship

 Among those who doubt the book's authenticity, the most popular candidates for the author of the manuscript are Cornelis Over de Linden or Eelco Verwijs.
 A recent third choice is the Protestant preacher François Haverschmidt (1835–1894), well known for writing poetry under the pseudonym Piet Paaltjens.
 Haverschmidt lived in Friesland and was an acquaintance of Verwijs.

 Goffe Jensma (2004) argued that Haverschmidt was the main writer of the book, with the help of Over de Linden and Verwijs.
-According to Jensma, Haverschmidt intended the Oera Linda Book as a parody of the Christian Bible.
+According to Jensma, who would later become professor of Frisian language and literature at the University of Groningen, Haverschmidt intended the Oera Linda Book as a parody of the Christian Bible.
 An article in late 2007 by Jensma says that the three authors of the translation intended it "to be a temporary hoax to fool some nationalist Frisians and orthodox Christians and as an experiential exemplary exercise in reading the Holy Bible in a non-fundamentalist, symbolical way."
 Ignoring clues that it was a forgery, J. G. Ottema took it seriously, and it achieved popularity for the reasons given above.
 Its creators felt unable to admit that they had written it, and it became the foundation for new occult beliefs.
 Jensma concludes his article by saying "It is a perfect irony that a book written to unmask the Holy Bible as a book of human making was to become a bible itself."